pymc-devs/pymc-examples/myst_nbs/ode_models/ODE_with_manual_gradients.myst.md

 ### Model selection

 Most ODE inference literature since [Vladislav Vyshemirsky and Mark Girolami, 2008](https://academic.oup.com/bioinformatics/article/24/6/833/192524) recommend the usage of Bayes factor for the purpose of model selection/comparison.
 This involves the calculation of the marginal likelihood which is a much more nuanced topic and I would refrain from any discussion about that.
 Fortunately, the SMC sampler calculates the marginal likelihood as a by product so this can be used for obtaining Bayes factors.
-Follow PyMC3's other tutorials for further information regarding how to obtain the marginal likelihood after running the SMC sampler.
+Follow PyMC's other tutorials for further information regarding how to obtain the marginal likelihood after running the SMC sampler.

 Since we generally frame the ODE inference as a regression problem (along with the i.i.d measurement noise assumption in most cases) we can straight away use any of the supported information criterion, such as the widely available information criterion (WAIC), irrespective of what sampler is used for inference.
-See the PyMC3's API for further information regarding WAIC.
+See the PyMC's API for further information regarding WAIC.

 ###  Other AD packages